Purpose of the Course:

 ——————————————End Activity 14————-

-This completes part 1 of the course.
-Practice the activities in this part often and feel free to reach out to me for any questions or suggestions on improving the content of the course.
+This completes this course.
+Practice the activities often and feel free to reach out to me for any questions or suggestions on improving the content of the course.